livetribe/l7e.io/README.md

 # l7e.io
-Docker setup for golang vanity package root l7e.io
+Docker setup for golang vanity import root l7e.io

+See `go help` importpath for more information.